jujharsingh2802/animhub/Readme.md

 ### Roles:
 1. **Admin**
-   - Full control over all videos: view, delete, and toggle publish status (Cannot update the video contents).
+   - Full control over all videos: view, delete, and toggle publish status (Cannot update the video, comment or tweets contents).
    - Can manage users and monitor activity.
    - No authentication required after admin login for protected routes.